 The main difference between the interaction Lagrangian~\eqref{eq:LPhipsipsi} and the Standard-Model-like Yukawa Lagrangian~\eqref{eq:LYukawagen} lies in the gauge-index structure of the interaction.
-However, for leading order computation, the gauge indices in~\eqref{eq:LPhipsipsi} may be regarded as internal indexes, since at this order since the fields interacting via this vertex do not suffer color exchanges.
-Expanding the matter fields in the basis of color generators as $\Phi_i=\Phi_i^a t^a$ and $\psi_\alpha=\psi_\alpha^a t^a$, with $t^a$ the $SU(N)$ generator in the fundamental representation\footnote{The normalization of the generator is fixed by the condition $\rm{Tr}\left(t^a t^b\right)=\frac{1}{2} \delta^{a b}$}, we can identify
+However, for leading-order computation, the gauge indices in Eq.~\eqref{eq:LPhipsipsi} may be regarded as internal indices, since at this order the fields interacting via this vertex do not suffer color exchanges.
+Expanding the matter fields in the basis of color generators as $\Phi_i=\Phi_i^a t^a$ and $\psi_\alpha=\psi_\alpha^a t^a$, with $t^a$ the $SU(N_c)$ generators in the fundamental representation,\footnote{The normalization of the generators is fixed by the condition $\rm{Tr}\left(t^a t^b\right)=\frac{1}{2} \delta^{a b}$.} we can identify

-where the couplings $y_{\alpha\beta}^{iabc}$ are combinations of the $A$ and $B$ matrices and the structure constants of $SU(N)$.
-Using these relations we find
+where the couplings $y_{\alpha\beta}^{iabc}$ are combinations of the $A$ and $B$ matrices and the structure constants of $SU(N_c)$.
+Using these relations, we find

 We have already identified the values of all parameters appearing in the $\mathcal N=4$ SYM source term~\eqref{eq:dimensionless-function-eta}.
 Taking the large-$N_c$ limit to facilitate the comparison with the strong-coupling calculation, the final leading-order expression for this conformal field theory is